microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy Azure API for FHIR (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md

 ## Prerequisites

-Before deploying Azure API for FHIR, FHIR-Proxy, and FHIR-Bulk Loader, please make sure that you have the following permissions in your Azure environment:
+Before deploying Azure API for FHIR, FHIR-Proxy, and FHIR-Bulk Loader, please make sure that you have the following permissions in your Azure environment.

-+ **Azure Subscription:** User must have rights to deploy resources at the Resource Group scope in their Azure Subscription (i.e. [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) built-in role).
++ **Azure Subscription:** You must have rights to deploy resources at the Resource Group scope in your Azure Subscription (i.e. [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) built-in role).

-+ **Azure Active Directory (AAD):** User must have [Application Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#application-administrator) rights for the AAD tenant attached to the Azure Subscription.
++ **Azure Active Directory (AAD):** You must have [Application Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#application-administrator) rights for the AAD tenant attached to the Azure Subscription.

 For **Step 2** in this challenge, you will need to have [Postman](https://www.getpostman.com/) installed - either the desktop or web client.